 5. Explain the steps of a process or workflow

 A well-designed infographic poster is your ally if you want to explain how a process works clearly.
+This is especially great for employee onboarding.

 Instead of scheduling an hour-long onboarding discussion for every new hire, new employees can scan the visual independently and ask questions during a 30-minute meeting.